palharsh1103/Heart-Disease-Prediction-using-Machine-Learning-Models/README.md

 # 🫀 Heart Disease Prediction using Machine Learning

-This project uses various machine learning models to predict the presence of heart disease in patients based on clinical and demographic data.
-It is designed to assist in early detection and improve diagnosis accuracy.
+This project leverages multiple machine learning models to predict the likelihood of heart disease in individuals using clinical and demographic data.
+The aim is to support early diagnosis and improve the accuracy of predictions using well-tuned ML techniques and user-friendly deployment.

 ---

 ## 📌 Features

-- Cleaned and preprocessed dataset
+- Data cleaning and preprocessing
-- Multiple ML models including:
+- Multiple machine learning algorithms:
   - Logistic Regression
   - Decision Tree
   - Random Forest